USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch04_science.md

 ICON and BCON can linearly interpolate input concentration profiles from the horizontal or vertical coordinate system used in the profiles to the one needed for the model simulation, if the input data are in the standard I/O API format.
 If the interpolation is between two different vertical coordinate systems, the mid-layer height of each vertical layer must also be available.

 The current ICON and BCON processors cannot generate initial and boundary conditions for the CMAQ model from hemispheric and global model results.
 A separate processor (GEOS2CMAQ) is available for generating boundary conditions for the CMAQ model using the GEOSSCHEM model results.
 Another processor is also available for generating boundary conditions for the regional CMAQ model using the hemispheric CMAQ model results.
-These processors will be released in FY2018.
-Please contact us if you need the processors prior to the official release.
+These processors are under development and will be released at a later date.
+Please contact us if you need the processors now.

 ## CHEMMECH: Chemical mechanism compiler